Oliver's Wills Ltd - professional will writers

 Oliver has a mixed background in law and financial services, and he is focussed on providing will writing and other will services to our clients.
 The business expanded from a small regional business into a business with national coverage via video and with local consultants where possible.

 Oliver has a law degree, which included a specialist subject of wills and probate law, and passed the Legal Practice Course (LPC), which is the last step before training as a solicitor.
-We love the cost effective service we give though, and the high quality service we always aim to give.
+Oliver is also a solicitor specialising in Wills and Probate.
+Please not that Oliver's Wills is not SRA regulated as Oliver also works at another regulated law firm.

 Archives